 A captain in the Royal Horse Guards and nicknamed ‘the Giant’, Cheltenham’s third Berkeley MP was the son of one of our first MP Craven’s older but illegitimate brothers, Admiral Sir Maurice Berkeley, who was already MP for Gloucester.
 Francis succeeded his cousin Grenville winning the Cheltenham by-election in 1856 against an ominously high Tory vote.
 Francis, by now Colonel Berkeley, faced no Tory opponent in the subsequent 1857 General Election since they, like him, supported Prime Minister Palmerston’s aggressive China policy.

 Cheltenham returned the compliment.
 No Berkeley ever stood for Parliament here again.
-Francis inherited his father’s title and seat in the House of Lords in 1867.
+Francis inherited his father’s title and seat in the House of Lords in 1867, becoming the second Baron FitzHardinge.
 In 1886, he completed the break with the political past by accepting the presidency of Tewkesbury Conservative Association.